nwithan8/tauticord/README.md

 Run the script with the following command:

 	python3 Tauticord.py

-**Important:** During each refresh, the bot finds and deletes its last message, replacing it with a new one.
-When the bot starts for the first time, there are no previous messages, which can cause it to error and quit.
-Uncomment line 112 ( #await tautulli_channel.send(content="Hello world!") ) and run the bot once to get it to make an initial dummy message.
-You can then comment the line out again, and the bot should run as normal as long as there are previous messages from Tauticord in the Discord channel.

 # To come
 This bot is still a work in progress.
 If you have any ideas for improving or adding to Tauticord, please do a pull request.
 Make sure to also join my Discord server (https://discord.gg/47KN8bg) for questions or ideas about Tauticord.